gzachariadis/Python.Challenges/README.md

 ## FAQ

-## The script doesn't pull challenge descriptions, why?
+### Why the scripts doesn't pull challenge descriptions?

-> I prefer to write my own descriptions to question, in my own words, that makes it easier for me to go back and review them and understand them better.
+I prefer to write my own descriptions to any challenges for several reasons.

+1. I prefer the clarity of my own thoughts and a more familiar feel, I tend to find most descriptions lacking in that same clarity.

+	-	I tend to write long verbose descriptions which more effectively accompany the answers.
+Since, the answers tend to be one-liners and lack specificity in arguments.

 ## Author Notes